Project: | Debenhams |

 All materials removed from the project were reused and diverted from landfill where possible, to achieve a recycling target of 97% of non-hazardous waste.

-Delivery of the contract was monitored daily against the project programme.
-Regular site meetings with meeting minutes took place between Cawarden and Derby City Council to review overall progress, the efficient completion of phased works, cost planning and management, and to ensure client satisfaction.
+Daily monitoring was conducted to track the delivery of the contract against the project programme.
+Cawarden and Derby City Council held regular site meetings accompanied by meeting minutes to review the overall progress of the project, ensure the efficient completion of phased works, manage cost planning, and guarantee client satisfaction.

 I would like to thank the Cawarden team for their hard work, commitment and resilience they have shown during the delivery of the works.
 This has been an incredibly challenging project, but I am pleased it has been safely and successfully completed to the entire satisfaction of Derby City Council.”